mike632t/x11-calc/README.md

 'A' - 'E' correspond to the function keys where they exist.

 'f' and where applicable 'g' and 'h' correspond to the shift keys.

+On financial models 'n' and 'i' correspond to the matching functions.

 'Ctrl-Z'  Quits,  and  'Ctrl-C' does a reset.
 For models  with  continuous memory 'Ctrl-Z' saves the current register contents, and 'Ctrl-C'  restores